lispking/ccip-cross-chain-nft/README.md

-# CCIP Cross Chain NFT
+# Cross Chain NFT With Chainlink

 This project demonstrates how to mint an NFT on one blockchain from another blockchain using Chainlink CCIP.